ApaxPhoenix/WebPy/README.md

 ### Dynamic Routing

-WebPy supports dynamic routing, allowing you to extract variables from the URL.
+WebPy lets you set up dynamic routes so you can grab variables straight from the URL.
+It's perfect for things like user IDs or resource identifiers.

 ```python
 from webpy import WebPy